pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 # adjectives

+## dull dull·er, dull·est

+## rural
+* My grand mother lives outside of the city in a very rural area near the farms to the south.

+## shabby
+* The rooms on the upper floors of the mansion had a rather shabby appearance, as if they had not been much in use of late.

+## reluctant
+* I am reluctant to go into the lion's cage.
+* I am reluctant to pick up small rodents.
+* I am reluctant to take out the trash late at night that's why I ask my loving boyfriend to do it for me!
+* What are you reluctant to do?

 ## diffident
 * Always diffident and soft-spoken, Svetlana did not raise any objection when the cashier overcharged him for his purchase.
 * The manager likes her staff to be very diffident.